arinco-crew-community/automation-anywhere-devops/README.md

 ![Deployment Process](DeploymentSteps.png)

-1. Authenticate to source Control Room.
-(Go to [Authentication](#authentication) for more information)
+## Deployment Process
+1. After bots are properly deployed and tested in the **development control room**, the pipeline is manually initiated using a list of comma-separated bot IDs.

+2. First, the pipeline authenticates to the **development Control Room** using the Control Room API.
+(For more information, see [Authentication](#authentication)).

-2. Create a request to Export Bot(s) with their Id as a zipped package potentially with as a password protected package.
-(Go to [Export Request](#export-request) for more information)
+3. Following authentication, it creates a request to export bot(s) using their IDs, packaging them into a zip file, potentially with password protection.
+(For more information, see [Export Request](#export-request)).

-3. Prediodically check the status of the export request until it returns `COMPLETED`.
-(Go to [Import/Export Status](#importexport-status) for more information)
+4. Since the export request is asynchronous, the pipeline periodically calls the `Check Import/Export Status API` of the Control Room until it returns `COMPLETED`.
+(For more information, see [Import/Export Status](#importexport-status)).

-4. Download the generated zip file.
-(Go to [Download Exported Bots](#download-exported-bots) for more information)
-5. Authenticate to destination Control Room.
+5. Once the package is ready in the **development Control Room**, the pipeline downloads the generated zip file using the Control Room API, and uploads it to Azure DevOps artifacts.
+(For more information, see [Download Exported Bots](#download-exported-bots)).

+6. Next, the pipeline authenticates to the **destination Control Room** (UAT or Prod) to obtain a new access token.

-6. Create an Import Bot(s) Request.
-(Go to [Import Request](#import-request) for more information)
+7. After downloading the artifact, the pipeline creates an asynchronous Import Bot(s) Request.
+(For more information, see [Import Request](#import-request)).

-7. Prediodically check the status of the import request until it returns `COMPLETED`.
+8. The pipeline then needs to periodically check the status of the import request until it returns `COMPLETED`.

-8. Once the Status API returns `COMPLETED`, it means that the DevOps operation has been successful
+9. Once the Status API returns `COMPLETED`, it signifies the successful completion of the DevOps operation.

 ### Authentication
-Authentication can be done either with combination of `username` and `apiKey` or `username` and `password`.
-For the purpose of this Sample DevOps pipeline we are using `username` and `apiKey`.
+Authentication can be achieved using either a combination of username and apiKey, or username and password.
+For the purposes of this sample DevOps pipeline, we are utilizing the username and apiKey method.

-In order to create an API Key, I asked that my user(used for DevOps) has access to Generate API Keys.
-Users in Automation Anywhere are granted access to different features using RBAC which is role-based-access-control.
-So my user is granted a role which can generate API Keys
+To generate an API Key, it's essential that the user account, which is being used for DevOps, has the privilege to generate API Keys.
+User privileges in Automation Anywhere are governed by Role-Based Access Control (RBAC), meaning that my user account has been assigned a role that permits the generation of API Keys.

-Also the API key is only valid by 45 days but this settings can be changed in Automation Anywhere settings.
+It's important to note that the API key has a default validity period of **45 days**.
+However, this duration can be customized in the Automation Anywhere settings.

 ![Generate API Key Permission](GenerateApiKeyPermission.png)